digidem/osm-p2p-syncfile/README.md

 3. New files can be added without needing to rewrite the archive.
 4. Many USB drives are formatted with FAT32, which has a file size limit of 4 gigabytes.
 The archive should automatically overflow to secondary and tertiary files seamlessly.

+This is all built atop the highly battle-tested [ZIP archive format](https://en.wikipedia.org/wiki/ZIP_(file_format)), which supports all sorts of great features like store mode (no compression), multi-file support, random access reads, and writes & deletions that don't require regenerating the archive.

 ## STATUS

 > proposal